 Mireille Delman grew up in France where the social and pleasurable aspect of food is very important.
 After some personal health challenges, she started paying attention to a lifestyle more conducive to healing.
 Living on a mini-farm enables her to do that.
 Mireille is also the co-founder and a board member of the West Windsor Community Farmers' Market, a Holistic Health Counselor and a Yoga Therapy practitioner.
 She supports Suppers because it "is a unique program, not bound to any commercial agenda, that gives people the much-needed education, tools and direct experience about how to be well and live in greater balance."

 Sharon Downey is a CASA volunteer, working with foster children in Mercer County.
-She enjoys helping out with a Suppers lunch meeting at Dor's and having fun with her camera as a member of the Princeton Photography Club.
+She enjoys helping out with a Suppers lunch meeting and having fun with her camera as a member of the Princeton Photography Club.